shaoguoji/AAcount/README.md

 # Team info

-Solo team: shaoguoji (Jim/International Bro) —— a new bee in ETHChiangMai Bootcamp.
+Solo team: shaoguoji (Jim/国际哥) —— a new bee in ETHChiangMai Bootcamp.

 # Tech details